Credentials

 Credentials are ES256 JWTs signed with a P-256 keypair unique to each space.
 The keypair is generated on first credential request and stored encrypted (AES-256-GCM).

 The caller must be an authenticated member of the space.
-The grant is a short-lived token (5 minutes) that proves membership.
+The delegation token is a short-lived proof of membership (60-second TTL).

 {